aws-samples/dynamic-image-handler-poc/constructs/README.md

 $ cdk deploy
 ```

-Delete the stack.
-Make sure to remove all the policies from the role before running destroy
+##### Delete the stack.

+!!!Note Make sure to remove all the policies from the role before running destroy

 ```bash
 $ cdk destroy